-- UT-1 Prior to approval of any land subdivisions or development projects within the Hillcrest Station Area, a Drainage and Flood Management Master Plan shall be prepared in collaboration with Contra Costa County Flood Control and Water Conservation District, the City of Antioch Public Works Department, the City of Antioch Planning Department, and the City of Antioch Parks and Recreation Department.
-The Plan shall: - Document the overall drainage and flood control concept to be employed within the Hillcrest Station Area to ensure adequate and safe storm flows and to minimize flooding; - Address funding and responsibility for long-term maintenance of the flood control improvements; - Demonstrate how the natural hydrologic functions of the site are integrated with the storm drainage system and the overall site design, to the maximum extent feasible; and, - Identify how improvements can be phased for each development area. - UT-2 Continue the Contra Costa County Flood Control and Water Conservation District Drainage Area Fee Program to fund flood control improvements in the Hillcrest Station Area. - UT-3 Ensure that new development provides needed drainage and flood protection improvements in proportion to a project's impacts, to assure an equitable distribution of costs to construct and maintain drainage infrastructure.
+- UT-1 Prior to approval of any land subdivisions or development projects within the Hillcrest Station Area, a Drainage and Flood Management Master Plan shall be prepared in collaboration with Contra Costa County Flood Control and Water Conservation District, the City of Antioch Public Works Department, the City of Antioch Planning Department, and the City of Antioch Parks and Recreation Department, Caltrans, property owners, and development sponsors.
+The Plan shall: - Ensure that Hillcrest Station Area development does not cause substantial flooding impacts; - Address funding and responsibility for the design, construction, and long-term maintenance of the flood control improvements; - Document the overall drainage and flood control concept to be employed within the Hillcrest Station Area to ensure adequate and safe storm flows and to minimize flooding; - Demonstrate how the natural hydrologic functions of the site are integrated with the storm drainage system and the overall site design, to the maximum extent feasible; and, - Identify how improvements can be phased for each development area. - UT-2 Continue the Contra Costa County Flood Control and Water Conservation District Drainage Area Fee Program to fund flood control improvements in the Hillcrest Station Area. - UT-3 Ensure that new development provides needed drainage and flood protection improvements in proportion to a project's impacts, to assure an equitable distribution of costs to construct and maintain drainage infrastructure.
 Construct new trunk mains along the backbone street alignments and provide connections into East Antioch Creek, as shown conceptually in Figure 6-2, Existing and Future Storm Drains. - UT-4 Minimize total impervious areas by allowing narrow road sections and shared driveways, and using pervious materials on driveways, gutters, and off-street parking areas, where appropriate.